 - Guidance, review and approval of proposals for external funding

-- Oversight of sponsored spending including transactional processing on sponsored funds, review of financial reporting
+- Oversight of sponsored spending including transactional processing on sponsored funds and review of financial reporting

 - Guidance concerning research compliance policies and systems, e.g. Institutional Review Board